jmetzger/training-microservices-docker-kubernetes/microservices/exercise/01-node.md

 # We have set an ubuntu 22.04 LTS server with a user 11trainingdo
 # on digitalocean
 # When you set up a server you can use a script under advanced options

+# or: we have another server at hand

 ```

 ```